Quantum Structure in Cognition: Why and How Concepts are Entangled: Description of the experiment

 This result is very different from the earlier obtained expression, and also does not violate Bell's inequalities.
 The reason for this is that in the case of `separated sources of knowledge', the non-violation of Bell's inequalities is structural \cite{aerts2010}.
-The foregoing considerations show that the crucial matter in the violation of Bell's inequalities is the non-product nature of the probabilities $P(A_i,B_j)$, $P(A'_i,B_j)$, $P(A_i,B'_j)$ and $P(A'_i,B'_j)$, e.g., $P(A_i,B_j) \ne P(A_i)P(B_j)$.
+This statement can be proved as follows.